louis-young/finance-management-tool/README.md

 # Finances

-A finance management application that allows you to manage, visualise, and locally persist financial expenses - written in React.
+A finance management application that allows you to manage, visualise, and locally persist financial expenses - built with React.

 ![Finances](documentation/finances.jpg)